 The Professional Consultant shall specify supply valves of domestic quality, i.e., Milwaukee Manufacturing or approved equivalent.
-All valves to be ball valves.

-Unions shall be installed on the downstream side of all valves for access and repair of systems.
-All valves shall be accessible for repair and maintenance, generally without the necessity of using a ladder.
-Isolation valves shall be at each fixture installation area.
+- All valves to be ball valves. - Unions shall be installed on the downstream side of all valves for access and repair of systems. - All valves shall be accessible for repair and maintenance, generally without the necessity of using a ladder.
+Isolation valves shall be at each fixture installation area. - Isolation valves shall be installed on all branch piping.